Skip to main content

 In the severity assessment, we give an indication of how researchers can expect the submissions to be categorised.

-Overall, we advise to use the Intigriti Contextualised CVSS.
+Overall, we advise using the Intigriti Triage Standards.
 Please have a read through the article to understand how submissions will be handled and categorised by the triage team.

 It is possible to deviate from this standard.
 In this case, we suggest explaining here how that will be.